 3. Be able to use the particle model to describe how heating a system will change the energy stored within the system and raise its temperature or produce changes of state.

-4. Be able to explain how the motion of the molecules in a gas is related both to its temperature and its pressure: hence explain the relation between the temperature of a gas and its pressure at constant volume (qualitative only)
+4. Be able to explain how the motion of the molecules in a gas is related both to its temperature and its pressure: hence explain the relation between the temperature of a gas and its pressure at constant volume (qualitative only, no calculations to do)

 P6.3 How does the particle model relate to material under stress?